plewis/plewis.github.io/phylogenetics/python.md

 {% include icon.html url="/assets/img/Win_logo.png" description="Windows logo" css="image-left" height="87px" %}

 If you have Windows, but you are using Python on the cluster, you should just use the `nano` editor to create and modify your python script files.
 If, however, you installed Python on your Windows machine, download [Notepad++](http://notepad-plus.sourceforge.net/uk/site.htm).
-Once you get Notepad++ installed, start it up and create a file with the contents shown below.
+Once you get Notepad++ installed, start it up and create a file with the contents shown below in the section entitled "Your first Python script".
 Save the file using the name _first.py_ in a convenient location (e.g. _C:\scripts_), then navigate to that folder in your command console using the command

     cd C:\scripts